Deck Stain Calculator guide

 • Gallons to buy rounds the exact gallon need up to a whole gallon.

-• Surface with waste shows the deck, rail, and stair area before coat count.
+• Surface with waste shows the deck, rail, and stair area after the waste cushion is added but before coat count.

 Common mistakes to avoid